shpsyte/netcoremariadb/README.md

 # netcoremariadb

-App using .NetCore 2.0 com MariaBD
+App using .NetCore 2.0 with MariaBD

-To use

-## dotnet restore

-## dotnet run